 If learning how to throw a disc golf backhand needs you to familiarize the proper reach back, you’ll need to do the same when throwing a forehand, albeit in a different technique.
 The backhand’s reach back is more of a straight line, while the forehand can be comparable to a baseball throw, golf swing, and other similar movements.

 If you are a beginner, starting it low is good while adjusting the height once your skill progresses.
-Throwing it low will let you flick the disc quickly, making the wrist activate while getting a smooth and fast release.
-Once your wrist is well trained, you can now afford to reach back farther when throwing forehand.
-You need to bend over when throwing the forehand, while the elbow should be parallel to the hips to generate more power.
+Throwing it low enables quick disc flicking, engaging the wrist for a smooth, rapid release.
+Once your wrist is trained, extend your reach during forehand throws.
+To generate more power, bend over and align your elbow with your hips.

 In the beginning, the hips should be facing the direction of where you are going to throw.
 The foot movement should start with taking a step forward with right foot, then step with the left foot forward at a 90-degree angle.
 Then use the right foot to push the other foot move forward initiating the throw.
 This is the footwork of the forehand throw.